chamons/mac-samples/StartupTiming/README.md

 We can then compare that to a call to `DateTimeOffset.Now.ToUnixTimeMilliseconds` inside `AppDelegate.DidFinishLaunching` and have a very reasonable idea how long our startup took.

-There will be a portion not measured here, as the creation of a process through the custom initialization method is not measure, but for a vast majority of application this is neglectable.
+There will be a portion not measured here, as the creation of a process through the custom initialization method is not measure, but for a vast majority of applications this is neglectable.

 The application can be launched from the command line via `bin/Debug/StartupTiming.app/Contents/MacOS/StartupTiming` to easily test timing repeatedly.